About the course

 Compared with the MSc in EBHC, this degree will suit those with a particular interest in and requirement for training in the conduct of systematic reviews relevant to evidence-based health care.

-This is a joint course offered between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education's Continuing Professional Development Centre.
+This is a joint course offered between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
 The programme works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.

-This course has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice and teaching.
+This course has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice and systematic reviews.
 The flexible structure of the course has been devised to fit with the structure of specialist training and to accommodate student choice.

 Assessment for each module will be based on a written assignment of not more than 4,000 words.
 The dissertation will be on a topic chosen in consultation with your supervisor and the course director and should not normally exceed 15,000 words.